urbit/foundation/2022/q1/dx-low-hanging-fruit.md

 - [ ] Jam noun in IDE
 - [ ] JSON schema -> reparser
 - [ ] Binary tree view of any Hoon structure

+## Status

+- ~2022.3.4:  incorporating into product plan for Q2